Neom: International relations

-In 2022, Neom hosted Extreme E's 2022 Desert X-Prix and held the naming rights to the series' Island X-Prix in Sardinia.
-In May 2022, Indian conglomerate Larsen & Toubro was awarded the contract for construction of a 2,930-megawatt solar power generation plant, a 1,370-megawatt wind-power farm, a 400-megawatt battery energy storage system, and a power transmission network of about 190 km.
-In October 2022, Trojena was announced as the future host of the 2029 Asian Winter Games.
+In May 2022, Indian conglomerate Larsen & Toubro was awarded the contract to construct a 2,930-megawatt solar power plant, a 1,370-megawatt wind farm, a 400-megawatt battery energy storage system, and a power transmission network of about 190 km.

 After opening its first international office in London in November 2023, Neom opened its second one in New York in February 2024.

 Suggestion of Israeli cooperation

-Despite historically antagonistic relations, Israel is speculated to play a significant role in the development of NEOM, with some suggesting that Saudi Arabia may be expressing an interest in Israeli intellectual capabilities for this purpose.
+Despite historically antagonistic relations, Israel is speculated to play a significant role in the development of NEOM, with some suggesting that Saudi Arabia may be expressing interest in Israeli intellectual capabilities for this purpose.
 It is also suggested that Israel has reciprocated this interest.
-In line with this, Saudi Arabia is reported to hope to establish an economic partnership with Israel to promote the economic development of NEOM.
-In particular, analysts suggest that Saudi Arabia may be interested in enhancing economic relations with high-tech industries in Israel, which are essential for the technological vision of NEOM.
+In line with this, Saudi Arabia is reported to hope to establish an economic partnership with Israel to promote NEOM's economic development.
+In particular, analysts suggest that Saudi Arabia may be interested in enhancing economic relations with Israel's high-tech industries, which are essential to NEOM's technological vision.
 According to a report in an Israeli newspaper, there is purportedly evidence of coordination between Arab businessmen and diplomats in Tel Aviv, with companies in Israel said to be prepared to secure contracts worth billions of dollars.
 The Saudi Arabian government is also reportedly involved in such communications.
 Consequently, analysts have proposed that NEOM could serve as a potential impetus for normalisation between Saudi Arabia and Israel.

+Sponsorship

+In March 2020, Neom signed a partnership deal as a principal partner with Mercedes-EQ Formula E Team.
+In June 2022, Neom became the title sponsor of McLaren Racing's electric motorsport division as NEOM McLaren Electric Racing.
+McLaren's Formula E and Extreme E teams were also renamed as NEOM McLaren Formula E Team and NEOM McLaren Extreme E Team, respectively.
+Following McLaren's exit from Formula E and Extreme E, Neom continued their partnership by sponsoring McLaren's F1 Academy entrants for the 2026 season, including being the title sponsor of McLaren's second entrant as McLaren Oxagon.